JaneGaid/angular-creator-sample/README.md

 For more information, visit our website: https://surveyjs.io/.
 # Angular Survey Creator Example

-This example demonstrates how to integrate [Survey Creator V2](https://surveyjs.io/survey-creator) to an Angular sample.
+This example demonstrates how to integrate [Survey Creator V2](https://surveyjs.io/survey-creator) to an Angular application.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.6.